-There are two copy machines in the Library.
-They provide black and white and color copies in both letter $(8\frac{1}{2}\times11^{\circ})$ and ledger $(11^{\circ}\times17^{\circ})$, reduce and enlarge, and have a function for higher-quality copies of photographs as well as the ability to scan to email or USB drive.
-BAC students are encouraged to purchase copy cards, which allow users to make copies at a reduced price.
-Copy cards are available at the Library circulation desk.
+The Library has one copy machine.
+It can provide black and white and color copies in both letter $(81/2" \times 11")$ and ledger $(11" \times 17")$, reduce and enlarge, and has a function for higher-quality copies of photographs as well as the ability to scan to email or USB drive.
+The machine is cashless and require you to tap your BAC ID or to login to use.